denovo/Antenna-faq/docs/how-to/inspectWebviews.md

 ### With the iOS Simulator

-The easiest way to use the Safari Web Inspector is with the iOS Simulator, where debugging is enabld by default.
-Open your Supersonic app in the iOS Simulator by typing `s` in the Steroids Development Server console.
+The easiest way to use the Safari Web Inspector is with the iOS Simulator, where debugging is enabled by default.
+Open your ES app in the iOS Simulator by creating a simulator build in ES and loading that up in the simulator. *..link to notes on using simulator here*

 ### With a Physical Device

-Alternatively, you can use a [Debug Scanner or Debug Ad Hoc build](/tooling/build-service/build-settings/building-a-debug-build/) for debugging your app.
-After you have requested, downloaded and installed the Debug Scanner/Ad Hoc IPA, you need to enable Web Inspector for Safari on your **iOS device**.
+Alternatively, you can use an adhoc iOS app and inspect that when it is connected with USB.
+You need to enable Web Inspector for Safari on your **iOS device**.
 Go to _Settings_ > _Safari_ > _Advanced_ and enable the _Web Inspector_ option.
 Then, connect your device to your computer with a cable.

 ### Enabling the Safari Develop Menu